Tips for coping with social anxiety

 Social anxiety can make everyday activities like going to school or seeing friends difficult.
 Guest blogger Molly gives her top tips for how you can cope.

 I used to find this tough and I sometimes still do, but it makes me feel happy when I smile at someone and they smile back at me.
-Doing a small act of kindness can really help boost your day!
+Small acts of kindness can really help boost your day!

 Although it goes unspoken, so many people around you have or are experiencing social anxiety.
 Just because you cannot see it doesn’t mean it’s not happening.
 I found that once I opened up to a couple of people about it at school, they could relate to what I was saying, which made me feel more comfortable and relaxed.

-Find something to focus on like a hobby or an interest that you are really passionate about.
-This gave me something to look forward to when I got home from school or at the weekend.
+This could be a hobby or an interest that you are really passionate about.
+Finding something else to focus on gave me something to look forward to when I got home from school or at the weekend.
 It made my day easier and even if I felt incredibly uncomfortable at school, I knew that there was something good happening later.
 In some ways this motivated me to work and I occasionally relaxed because I knew I would be ok later on.

-Trust yourself!
 You’re the only one who knows you like you do.
-When you’re in the peak of social anxiety, listen to the positive voice inside your head because somewhere there is one even if you aren’t listening to it.
+When you’re at the peak of social anxiety, listen to the positive voice inside your head because somewhere there is one even if you aren’t listening to it.
 Try not to overthink or listen to negative thoughts, which could lead to panic or possible physical symptoms.
 Listen to that positive voice, breathe, remain calm and you will be proud of yourself afterwards!